Today I’m answering the hot topic question of this time of year and that is: Which planner should I buy?!

 The final thing I wanted to say about planners vs planning is:

-If you’re trying to change a behaviour by simply purchasing an inanimate object, it’s pretty much the same thing as buying an Ab Roller and expecting it to get you those washboard abs when all you do is hang your clothes on it.
+If you’re trying to change a behaviour simply by purchasing an inanimate object, it’s pretty much the same thing as buying an Ab Roller and expecting it to get you those washboard abs when all you do is hang your clothes on it.

 What are the behaviours that you’re doing regularly that are not aligned with the way that you want to show up in your business?

-If it’s that you’re not trusting in your business strategy, you should find a business mentor to help you review your strategy regularly and ensure that you’re on the right track.
+If it’s that you’re not trusting your business strategy, you should find a business mentor to help you review your strategy regularly and ensure that you’re on the right track.

-Until next time, I’ve been Tash Corbin, you’ve been a fabulous listener, and I cannot wait to see you shine!
+Until next time, I cannot WAIT to see you SHINE.